New Guinea: Geography

 New Guinea is an island to the north of the Australian mainland, south of the equator.
 It is isolated by the Arafura Sea to the west, and the Torres Strait and Coral Sea to the east.
 Sometimes considered to be the easternmost island of the Indonesian archipelago, it lies north of Australia's Top End, the Gulf of Carpentaria and Cape York Peninsula, and west of the Bismarck Archipelago and the Solomon Islands archipelago.
+Biologically, New Guinea may also be considered part of Australia, as there is a continuity of flora and fauna between the two regions.

 Politically, the western half of the island comprises six provinces of Indonesia: Papua, Central Papua, Highland Papua, South Papua, West Papua and Southwest Papua.
 The eastern half forms the mainland of the country of Papua New Guinea.